Panic Attack Symptoms, Causes, Treatment, Statistics

 What does a panic attack feel like?

-Panic attacks can present a wide range of symptoms, such as:
+Panic attacks disorder can include a wide range of signs and symptoms, including:

 - A surge of overwhelming doom and gloom - that something terrible is about to occur and/or that you are in grave danger